Isolated Internationally on Gaza, Biden Delivers Rebuke to Netanyahu

 Zelenskyy is in the U.S. to lobby for military and economic aid for his country’s fight against Russia’s invasion.
 Aid to Ukraine and Israel are being blocked by Republican lawmakers who are demanding concessions on U.S. immigration policy.

-Biden has grown more vocal with his public criticism of Israel’s military campaign which is now in its third month.
+Biden has grown more vocal with his public criticism of Israel’s military campaign that is now into its third month.
 Speaking off-camera to Democratic donors for his 2024 reelection bid earlier Tuesday, Biden said Israel is starting to lose support around the world because of its "indiscriminate bombings," according to a White House transcript of the event.

 Biden's comment stands in contrast to those of White House officials who say Israel has taken measures to make their strikes more targeted to avoid civilian deaths.